I have been closely following the launch of ChatGPT, the OpenAI chatbot that has recently caught the world’s attention.

 - Copy editing: AI can go through the content and help improve the quality of content by finding and reducing grammatical errors.

-- SEO: ChatGPT can help marketers generate keyword ideas that can then be used to create content plans for blogging and social media.
+- SEO: ChatGPT can help marketers generate keyword ideas that can create content plans for blogging and social media.

 - Generate captions and subtitles: ChatGPT can generate captions and subtitles for videos and audio content, which makes it more accessible to a wider audience.